12 Ways to Make Your Website More Competitive

 3. Create Compelling Content

-Create content that is relevant to website visitor’s needs and which presents you as a thought leader.
+Create content that is relevant to the website visitor’s needs and which presents you as a thought leader.
 This helps in SEO, increases website visitors, and strengthens brand identity.

 4. Use Analytics and Data